ben-newell/configuration/README.md

 Although some precautions have been taken that might help if you have existing dotfiles we usually clone the bootstrap and clone from the cloud if the system was just re-imaged.
 But needless to say be very careful and read through everything anyway.
 This was tested in 10.13, 10.14, 10.15 and in 11.x.

-Make sure that your setup wizard is complete and a connection is active through wi-fi or over ethernet.

 After completing the download and finishing up with the Setup Wizard I’ll most likely browse for a while on the web [with Safari], download some stuff, point your iCloud (which is linked directly to a gmail account that I use) Mail.app, Contacts.app, Calendar.app and Notes.app to the cloud to start syncing, and working, by ticking these boxes.

 System Preferences --> Internet Accounts --> Select gmail and tick: